-Can taking a break make you appreciate each other again?
-Or is it two people in denial about the end of a relationship?
-One writer’s own break changed her views.
+Can taking a relationship break make you appreciate each other again?
+Or is it two people in denial about the end?
+One writer’s own relationship break changed her views.
 Here’s why it worked for her – and when it doesn’t

-But I now see that my theory was too reductive.
+But I now see my theory was too reductive.

-18 months ago, I met a wonderful man, 10 years older than me.
-After a few dates, everything felt right, except for one thing: timing.
+Eighteen months ago I met a wonderful man, 10 years older than me.
+After a few dates everything felt right except for one thing: timing.
 He had separated from his wife just four months previously.
 From date one, he was open about the trauma the unexpected split had caused.
 Understandably, his emotions were all over the place.
-He was rediscovering himself as well as discovering the modern novelty of online dating!
+He was rediscovering himself as well as discovering the modern novelty of online dating.

 Baggage rarely matters in the early days of dating.
 It’s all about cocktails, long walks, and picking out your best outfits.
 Deep down, I knew he was in no position to fall in love.
 But we had fun, great sex and beautiful conversations.

 Taking a break

 Inevitably, those chats deepened and, before we knew it, we were having ‘the talk’ – the one where you’re open about how you really feel.
 Uh oh.
 I wasn’t necessarily looking for a full-time commitment but I did want someone who, like me, had done the dating rounds, grown tired of it, and could now appreciate a special connection.